jaxwong/tp/docs/UserGuide.md

 Edits an existing event in the address book.

 <div markdown="block" class="alert alert-info">
-❗of course, while editing an event, we would require at least one field!
+❗While editing an event, we would require at least one field!
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**